DHHZ19/diegosPortfolio/src/content/blog/beginners-insertion-sort.md

 pubDate: "9 16 2022"
 ---

-# How to do Insertion Sort for beginners in JS
+# How to solve Insertion Sort for beginners in JS

 If you don't know what insertion sort is I recommend giving it a try at the problem for 10 minutes then come back or just check out how to implement it.